CluedIn-io/CluedIn.Enricher.AIAgent/README.md

 ### NuGet Packages

-To use the `Google Images` External Search with the `CluedIn` server you will have to add the CluedIn.Enricher.GoogleImages nuget package to your environment.
+To use the `AI` External Search with the `CluedIn` server you will have to add the CluedIn.Enricher.GoogleImages nuget package to your environment.

 ### Running Tests